skywangyan/lc/javaCodes/src/main/resources/google_list.md

 1. 218 The Skyline Problem 22.0% Hard
 1. 224 Basic Calculator 22.1% Hard
 1. 228 Summary Ranges 24.1% Medium
 1. 230 Kth Smallest Element in a BST 37.6% Medium
-  - *dfs the binary search tree, put the node into a stack, when there is no more left node, it means there is no more smaller node(the most recent node pushed in the the smallest node), pop the stack, , then try to find the k-1 th smallest node among the remaining nodes.*
+( - *dfs the binary search tree, put the node into a stack, when there is no more left node, it means there is no more smaller node(the most recent node pushed in the the smallest node), pop the stack, , then try to find the k-1 th smallest node among the remaining nodes.* )

-231 Power of Two 36.4% Easy
+1. Power of Two 36.4% Easy
+(keep dividing dividend by 2 until either
+    - dividend mod 2 != 0 => false
+    - dividend becomes 1 => true
+    - take care of corner cases)

 239 Sliding Window Maximum 27.3% Hard
 240 Search a 2D Matrix II 34.4% Medium
 246 Strobogrammatic Number 36.3% Easy